 Helen Keller Day is a fashion show and luncheon held every year since 1930.
 Helen Keller Day is one of the Association’s two biggest annual fundraising events.
 Volunteers are needed to assist in many aspects of preparation for this event, including raffle ticket and program ad sales, and acquisition of raffle prize donations.

 The Friends of the Blind are a group of women and men who commit annually to support the agency and our mission by working year-round to make this major fundraiser a huge success.
 Funds raised by the Friends of the Blind pay for annual special outings for the clients, and support all our programs.
-Friends of the Blind assist with Helen Keller Day in so many ways—selling tickets and raffles, getting a table of guests together for the luncheon, baking for the bake sale, basket donations, staffing booths and more.
+Friends of the Blind assist with Helen Keller Day in so many ways—selling tickets and raffles, getting a table of guests together for the luncheon, basket donations, staffing booths and more.

 Sensory Development Program: Assist with projects and activities designed to improve our blind and visually impaired clients’ ability to function independently by enhancing their other senses.